Big White, Canada: Family Ski Guide

 Planning Your Trip

-Happy Valley Adventure Park: Ice skating on an outdoor rink (free with accommodation), mini snowmobiles for kids, horse-drawn sleigh rides through the village (CA$25/person), and dog sled tours.
-This is where you go when someone announces they're "done skiing" at 2pm.
+Happy Valley Adventure Park covers the rest: free ice skating on the outdoor rink (included with accommodation), mini snowmobiles for kids, and horse-drawn sleigh rides through the village at CA$25 per person.

 When to Go

-The parent consensus: Big White is one of the best family value propositions in western Canada.
-It's not the most glamorous resort, and it won't win any architecture awards.
-But for a week of actual skiing with kids, where everyone's happy, nobody's stressed about logistics, and you're not selling a kidney to pay for lift tickets, it's hard to beat.
+The parent consensus: Big White delivers one of the best family value propositions in western Canada.
+It won't win architecture awards or Instagram prettiness contests, but for a week of actual skiing where everyone's happy, logistics don't stress you out, and you don't need to sell a kidney for lift tickets - it's hard to beat.

 Common Questions